 Part II of Book I of the Reali di Francia

-But Danebruno invades Barbary and besieges Fegra Albana and her widowed mother in Tunis.
-She sends for Riccieri, who comes in disguise and leads the army to victory.
+But, Danebruno invades Barbary, and besieges Fegra Albana and her widowed mother in Tunis.
+She sends to Riccieri, who comes in disguise, and leads the army to victory.
 After the battle, he makes peace between Danebruno and Barbary, and Fegra Albana’s cousin Filoter is crowned King.
 Riccieri travels to Egypt to see the Sultan, whence a false report of his death travels back to Tunis, and Fegra Albana kills herself for grief.
 Riccieri returns to Tunis, is welcomed notwithstanding, and after a year leaves with Filoter and an army, and come to Paris, which for some reason they attack.
 In the battle, Filoter is killed, and Riccieri rejoins the Christians.
 The Pagans are routed and flee.
 Riccieri never marries, for love of Fegra Albana.

 THE ORIGIN OF THE FIOVO LEGEND

-This legend is almost certainly a mere duplication of Floovant, which will be the subject of a future post.
+As we will see, the original Fiovo is a mere duplication of Floovant.
+Andrea, or his source, turned it into a somewhat original story.
 As Constantine and Sylvester have no real connection to the Carolingian legend, we will content ourselves with referring our readers to the Catholic Encyclopedia.
 The origin of the House of Maganza, given here, is probably a literary invention, as are the later wars of Fiovo, and the adventures of Riccieri.
 Andrea, or someone else, invented them to fill in the gaps at the beginning of the legend of Charlemagne.